Skip to main content

 • Project Description: The funding would be used for the Olympic Medical Center Telehealth Expansion Project, which will expand core telehealth services to rural and remote populations in Clallam County.
 The project is an appropriate use of taxpayer funds because it represents a sustainable, cost-effective community health investment that will create needed care options for Clallam County residents dealing with routine health needs and who are place-bound.
 The project has a federal nexus because the funding provided is for purposes authorized by This project has a Federal nexus because it is for the purposes authorized in Section 2331 of the Food, Agriculture, Conservation, and Trade Act of 1990, 7 U.S. Code section 950aaa.
 Link to signed disclosure letter here.

-Harbor Regional Health – Transforming Healthcare for the Harbor
+Grays Harbor Community Hospital – Transforming Healthcare for the Harbor

 • Organization Address: 915 Anderson Dr, Aberdeen, WA 98520